 All together, the river and its tributaries supply 35 percent of California’s water and feed into two major projects: the State Water Project and the federal Central Valley Project.

-As part of the event, you will be entered into a drawing to win one of the Foundation’s beautiful water maps, and your choice of one of the Layperson’s Guides below is included with registration:
+As part of the event, participants were entered into a drawing to win one of the Foundation’s beautiful water maps, and their choice of one of the Layperson’s Guides below was included with registration:

 “Great job!
 I want to see all this in person.
 Will have to be on the bus next year.”

 “Amazing event.
 Thank you so much.
 WEF is an amazing resource to the water community, which is everyone!”

 “Thank you to all WEF staff for putting together such a great tour.
 Your ability to adapt is fantastic, and I hope that you produce more virtual tours like this.”

 Cost was $179 and included one copy of our Layperson’s Guides on offer.

 Deadline to cancel and receive a refund is three days prior to the virtual tour.
 Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.

 Continuing education credits are available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.